okhuarobo-osayuki/react-calculator/README.md

-# Frontend Mentor - QR code component solution
+# AltSchool Challenge

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [AltSchool Africa](https://www.altschoolafrica.com/) challenge of building a simple calculator app with React.
 ## Table of contents

 - [Overview](#overview)